jerapepe/Utility-store/README.md

 # Utility-store
-A store create in languaje Python with framework Flask and CRUD and SQLite3.
+A store was created using the Python language with the Flask framework, implementing CRUD functionality and utilizing SQLite3